The Ultimate Sin: Reception

-At the time of its release, The Ultimate Sin was Osbourne's highest-charting studio album, as heavy metal was enjoying a surge in popularity during the mid-1980s.
+At the time of its release, when heavy metal was enjoying a surge in popularity, The Ultimate Sin was Osbourne's highest-charting studio album.
 The RIAA awarded the album Platinum status on 14 May 1986, soon after its release; it was awarded Double Platinum status on 26 October 1994.
 The album sold over 2,000,000 copies worldwide.
 In the UK, it was the final of four Osbourne albums to attain Silver certification (60,000 units shipped) by the British Phonographic Industry, achieving this in April 1986.

 Despite its commercial success, Osbourne cites The Ultimate Sin as his least favorite solo album, saying "If there was ever an album I'd like to remix and do better, it would be The Ultimate Sin."
 Much of the vocalist's blame has been placed on the shoulders of producer Ron Nevison, saying "(He) didn't really do a great production job.
 The songs weren't bad, they were just put down weird.
 Everything felt and sounded the fucking same.
 There was no imagination."